Beirut Central District: St. Nishan Armenian Orthodox Church

 This is the only church dedicated for the Armenian Orthodox Church in the Beirut Central District.
 It is constructed directly on the Serail Hill facing the Serail and the Conservatoire Libanais.
 Its name means "holy sign", referring to an important relic.
 The church's exterior is covered with white limestone tiles, while its roof is covered with red bricks and a grey lead dome.

 St. Elie Armenian Catholic Cathedral

 The first Armenian Catholic cathedral to be constructed in Beirut, its construction began with the Armenian Catholic Archbishop in 1860.
-It was severely damaged during the civil war, due to its location directly along the Green Line.
+It was severely damaged during the Lebanese Civil War, as it was located along the Green Line.
 The Archbishopric took control of it in the early 1990s and began restoration works.
 The church was destroyed several times in history, most notably when it was torn down to be expanded in 1901 and for the construction of the Saints' Convent in 1950.